full control of your digital advertising. Try Free for 14 Days

 Pros of Horizontal Advertising

-- Wider reach — horizontal ad campaign target a wide audience, so use it if your business needs far-reaching brand awareness.
+• Wider reach — horizontal advertising strategy implies a wide target audience, so use it if your business needs far-reaching brand awareness.

-- Cross-selling opportunities — if you promote multiple products or services through a single advertising message, you can encourage the customer to consider buying extra items they might not need before.
+• Cross-selling opportunities — if you promote multiple products or services through a single advertising message, you can encourage the customer to consider buying extra items they might not have needed before.

 Cons of Horizontal Advertising

-- Lack of differentiation — an opposite to the cross-selling opportunities.
-If multiple products or services are advertised using the same message, it might cause decision paralysis — the users will simply be unable to choose a product.
+• Lack of differentiation — an opposite of the cross-selling opportunities.
+If multiple products or services are advertised using the same message, it might cause decision paralysis; the users will simply be unable to choose a product.

 Benefits of Vertical Ad Business Model

-- Higher conversion rates — with vertically targeted advertising, the conversion rates are generally higher as the ads reach the people interested in the product or service.
+• Higher conversion rates — with vertically targeted advertising, the conversion rates (and other ad metrics) are generally higher as the ads reach the people interested in the product or service.

 Downsides of Vertical Ad Business Model

-- Difficult to measure ROI — quantifying the impact of targeting a specific market segment is troublesome due to long sales cycles in vertical markets, difficult metrics, lack of data, etc.
+• Difficult to measure ROI — quantifying the impact of targeting a specific market segment is troublesome due to long sales cycles in vertical markets, difficult metrics, lack of first-party data, etc.

-As you see, both strategies suit better for different purposes.
-What to apply – horizontal or vertical ad business model – depends on factors like your business goals, budget, human resources, etc. Yet, spoiler alert: vertical ad strategy is a better option for small agencies.
+As you see, both strategies are better for different purposes.
+What to apply – horizontal or vertical ad business model – depends on factors like your business goals, budget, human resources, right audience, etc. Yet, spoiler alert: vertical ad strategy is a better option for small agencies.
 Keep reading to know why.

 Why Vertical Ad Strategy is Better for Small Agencies